ericrosenn1/LitDataMatcher/README.md

+Status: Early-stage prototype.
+Core orchestration and worker modules functional; full API integration in progress.

-Research Question Discovery & Data Matching Pipeline An AI-driven framework for identifying open research questions and linking them to relevant public datasets Overview
+**Research Question Discovery & Data Matching Pipeline** An AI-driven framework for identifying open research questions and linking them to relevant public datasets Overview
 This repository contains a modular, continuously operating research-automation pipeline that detects unresolved scientific questions from the literature, evaluates their relevance and answerability, and matches them to available datasets that could support further investigation.